johnandrea/ancestry-matches-to-csv/README.md

 ## Usage ##

 From your Ancestry page displaying shared matches: scroll to the bottom of the page or as far down as the end of interesting matches.
-Then from the browser File -> Save As menu, save the output as a text file named with ".txt".
+Then from the browser use the menu File -> Save As to save the output as a text file named with ".txt".

 Do the same for any of the linked shared match people.